Stocks Rise As Buyers Scoop Up Bargains After Rout: Markets Wrap

 (MENAFN- Live Mint) (Bloomberg) -- A renewed wave of dip buying spurred a rebound in Stocks after a selloff triggered by economic concerns, with traders now looking to this week's inflation data for clues on the size of federal Reserve rate cuts.

-All major groups in the S&P 500 rose, with the benchmark up 1.2%.
+Most major groups in the S&P 500 advanced, with the benchmark up about 1%.
 That's after its worst start to a September on record, according to Bespoke investment Group data going back to 1953.
-Nvidia Corp. and Tesla Inc. led gains in megacaps.
-Apple Inc. introduced the Iphone 16, with Chief Executive Officer Tim Cook saying it was built for artificial intelligence“from the ground up.”
-The shares closed little changed after an almost 2% slump.
+Tesla Inc. and Nvidia Corp. led gains in megacaps.
+Apple Inc. introduced the latest version of its Iphone 16, with Chief Executive Officer Tim Cook saying it was designed to take advantage of artificial intelligence from the“ground up.”
+The shares fell over 1%.

 “We're seeing mostly technical dip-buying,” said Tom Essaye at The Sevens Report.“Economic growth is undoubtedly and clearly losing momentum, but a soft landing remains more likely than a hard landing.
 This week focus turns back to inflation.”

-Treasuries saw mild moves, with traders paring the chance of a half-point rate reduction at the Fed's upcoming September meeting to about 20% from as high as 50% last week.
-At the same time, some options traders wagered on an increase in the amount of Fed easing expected by December or March.
+Treasuries saw mild moves, with traders paring the chance of a half-point rate reduction at the Fed's September meeting to 20% from as high as 50% last week.
+US inflation expectations stabilized while delinquency concerns grew, according to a Fed Bank of New York survey released Monday.

 US stocks could remain choppy and see further declines in the near term amid risks around seasonality, sentiment and the presidential election, according to RBC Capital Markets strategists.